 By Romain Perray and McDermott Will & Emery on Aug 7, 2020

 Posted In Consumer Protection, Cybersecurity, Data Privacy, Data Transfers/Safe Harbor/Privacy Shield

 For our Schrems II Practical Guidance special report, members of McDermott’s internationally recognized Global Privacy & Cybersecurity group have outlined practical guidance and next steps to ensure your business is prepared for what’s next following the final ruling in Data Protection Commissioner v.
 Facebook Ireland Limited, Maximillian Schrems.
 As your organization navigates the post-Schrems II...

 By Jared T. Nelson, Leon C.G.
-Liu, Michael G. Morgan, Mark E. Schreiber, Paul McGrath, Romain Perray, Sabine Naugès, Camille Spegt, Dr. Wolfgang Freiherr Raitz von Frentz and Ashley Winton on Feb 6, 2018
+Liu, Michael G. Morgan, Mark E. Schreiber, Paul McGrath, Romain Perray, Sabine Naugès, Camille Spegt, Dr. Wolfgang Freiherr Raitz von Frentz and McDermott Will & Emery on Feb 6, 2018

 Posted In Big Data, Consumer Protection, Cybersecurity, Data Privacy

 Enforceable in all EU member states on 25 May 2018, the General Data Privacy Regulation will require action by organisations both inside and outside the European Union to ensure compliance with this far-reaching privacy legal framework.
 Compliance is even more urgent given that the GDPR provides for large penalties in cases of infringement.
 As some...

 By Amy C. Pimentel, Katherine F. Froelicher, Michael G. Morgan, Mark E. Schreiber and Romain Perray on Oct 17, 2017

 Posted In Cybersecurity, Data Privacy, Data Transfers/Safe Harbor/Privacy Shield